Business

 2. Fake Windows Updates

-At Redpalm, our team of IT experts have the knowledge and experience to deal with such issues.
-Not only that, we can also help you to protect your data at all times and vigilantly monitor your IT infrastructure.
+You can rely on IT experts who have the knowledge and experience to deal with such issues.
+They can help you to protect your data at all times and vigilantly monitor your IT infrastructure for any worrying trends.

 3. Ransomware as a Service

-Ransomware as a service or RaaS has gained popularity over the years in the hacking community.
-This is a type of service where people who don’t know how to execute proper ransomware attacks, hire hackers to attack other computers.
+Ransomware as a service (RaaS) has gained popularity over the years in the hacking community.
+This is a type of service where people who don’t know how to execute proper ransomware attacks hire hackers to attack other computers.

-It’s a dangerous threat for businesses who have several rivals with bad intentions.
+It’s a dangerous threat for businesses that have several rivals with bad intentions.

 4. NotPetya

-Moreover, it demands payment in Bitcoin to undo any damage done by them on your computer.
-However, it’s known to be a wiper and in many cases, you can’t make changes to the master boot record, making the system unrecoverable.
+Moreover, it demands payment in Bitcoin to undo any damage done by them to your computer.
+It’s known to be a wiper and in many cases, you can’t make changes to the master boot record, making the system unrecoverable.

 5. Bad Rabbit